individ52/startup-api-regulator-TEST/README.md

 # startup-api-regulator-TEST
 Project is made with using Vue.js.
 This version of regulator can support engine work more than 1 minute (Was made different runs and all of them were much more, than 2 minutes).
-Value of engine matter/antimatter is in range ~ 0.40-0.6.
+Value of engine matter/antimatter is in range ~ 0.40-0.60.
 To control it, was made button "show statistic".
-After several series of runnig code, click this button and there will be showed order of runs with time, what was engine work.
+After several series of runnig code, click this button and there will be showed count of runs and the time, that engine work.

 I made 4 runs of engine, and statistic was (this time is not maximum of working engine, I get this values when finish engine myself):
 1. 2:02